-The above command creates a new table “normalized_pagecounts” with dynamic partitions on date.
-The data in the table in now well cleansed for out trend algorithm.
+The above command creates a new table “normalized_pagecounts” with dynamic partitions on a date.
+The data in the table is now well cleansed for the out-trend algorithm.

 We used baseline trending algorithms for our trend analysis.
 We can definitely have better algorithms.

 where slope = difference of views over a week and factor = log(1 + ∑pageviews in the week